 Cedar Hills, Utah

 Home health aide service consists of numerous services provided in your family's home.
 A majority of home care agencies screen potential patients prior to admittance.
 This screening might include medication use, ADLs abilities, and weight/nutritional status.
 Home care offers multiple services including assistance scheduling medical appointments, assistance using mobility/assistive devices, and short-term nursing care.
 This type of care can provide various medical services including assisting residents in drinking fluid to swallow medication, retrieving medication from secured storage, and opening container lids.
-Furthermore, services provided will include ventilator care and meal preperation.
+Furthermore, services provided will include ventilator care and meal preparation.
 Assistive home care may also provide your family member assistance doing laundry and with diet choices.
 Finally, non-medical home care can support your family member with services comprised of transfers from bed to wheelchair and transfers from wheelchair to bed.

 Cost of Living